AbidHasan1272/cp1404practicals/prac_02/Reflections.md

 ## What time, location and duration have you scheduled to watch lecture videos?

-Monday & thursday evening atleast 2 hours each day.
+Monday and thursday evening atleast 2 hours each day.

 ## What are you doing well in the subject so far that you will keep doing?